agiledev-students-spring2025/4-final-smart-refrigerator-management-system/CONTRIBUTING.md

 # Guide to Contributing

 ## Team Norms
-Teams are ideally synchronous for planning work, including task allocation, for effiient task management and rapid team building.
+Teams are ideally synchronous for planning work, including task allocation, for efficient task management and rapid team building.
 Team size remains around 5 members but user stories will lessen over time given the complexity of the project from sprint 0 wireframe.

 ## Sprint cadence
 Around 2 weeks per sprint to maintain an ahievable but not too relaxed pace.